AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

 * **preconnect and dns-prefetch**: Use preconnect and dns-prefetch to improve the page load time.
 See also: [https://w3c.github.io/resource-hints/](https://w3c.github.io/resource-hints/)

-* **pre-hiding snippet for asynchronous Target implementations**: You will learn more about this in the Target lesson, but when Target is deployed via asynchronous tags embed codes, you should hardcode a pre-hiding snippet on your pages before the tags embed codes in order to manage content flicker
+* **pre-hiding snippet for asynchronous Target implementations**: You will learn more about this in the Target lesson, but when Target is deployed via asynchronous tag embed codes, you should hardcode a pre-hiding snippet on your pages before the tag embed codes in order to manage content flicker

 Here is a summary what these best practices look like in the suggested order.
 Note that there are some placeholders for account specific details: